skuid/skuid-labs/experiments/pages/lightningScreenFlowInSkuid/README.md

 Skuid requires the flow's API name to activate it.
 You can find a flow's API name within the Flow Builder or from the Flows list by clicking **Select Fields to Display** and selecting it there.
 ### Find flow variable names

-Salesforce Flow variables store information that appears in the flow, and this experiment passes in variables values.
+Salesforce flow variables store information that appears in the flow, and this experiment passes in variables values.

 To pass variable information to a flow, define the variable as a flow resource.
 This can be done through the **Toolbox** panel in the Flow Builder.
 For more information about flow variables, see [Salesforce Trailhead](https://trailhead.salesforce.com/content/learn/modules/flow-basics/learn-about-flow-variables) and [Salesforce documentation](https://help.salesforce.com/s/articleView?id=sf.flow_ref_resources_variable.htm&type=5).

 Whether you're creating new variables or using existing ones, **refer to the flow Toolbox for the name and data type of each variable you'll want to update in Skuid**.
-For example, a variable named ``Reviewer`` may have a data type of ``Text``.
+For example, a variable named ``Name`` may have a data type of ``String``.

 Refer to [Salesforce documentation](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.use_flow_data_types) to verify the proper API name of each data type, but here's a cheatsheet: